 Strong when routes stay practical.
 One clear place, one clear way home and a plan that does not depend on perfect weather.

-Official anchors instead of gut feeling
+Official anchors before gut feeling

 For parents, these four official anchors matter especially: